 What if they don’t listen?

 You wouldn’t be the first parent in history to have a teenager who simply thinks you’re being over protecting for no reason, but we know how nerve-wracking this time can be.
-Our Black Box Insurance is a great way to review your child’s driving, to see where they’re driving well and what could be improved.
+Our telematics insurance is a great way to review your child’s driving, to see where they’re driving well and what could be improved.
 We provide detailed reviews of every journey, including seeing the map to the roads they have driven on.
 It can be a great way to sit down with your child and discuss their driving if it does need to improve – although we’re sure they’re just fine behind the wheel!

 Whatever you decide to do to help your child now they've passed their test, we're here to help you, too!
 There's loads more info for parents on the Parent Advice section of our website.